 Grant Agreement.
 A grant agreement must be signed by both the grant recipient's governing body and the Department of State, Division of Library and Information Services before any grant payments can be requested.
-The agreement (Form DLIS/LSTA01), incorporated by reference, will be sent to the library after the grant award notification.
+The Grant Agreement (Form DLIS/LSTA01, effective 06-2019), incorporated by reference, will be sent to the library after the grant award notification.
 The grant agreement will include a scope of work and project deliverables.
 The scope of work and project deliverables will have been agreed upon by the grant recipient and the Division before the agreement is sent to the library.
-The grant agreement must be signed by all parties by June 1, 2019.
+The grant agreement must be signed by all parties by June 1, 2021.